Welcome to our account of movement in the foreign exchange rates overnight.

 The UK growth figures are released at 09.30 this morning.
 In addition, elsewhere we also have German unemployment figures, as well as US growth figures, which could also move the markets later on.

 Get in touch

-If you have any questions about changing currencies, please feel free to leave a response in the reply box below.
-We’d be delighted to provide an in-depth answer to your query, free of charge.
+If you have any questions in the meantime, read more about how to Transfer Money Abroad.
+You can also Contact Us if you have any questions about sending money abroad.
+We’d be delighted to provide an in-depth personal answer to your enquiry, free of charge.